miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 12. **Describe a decision you made that wasn't popular and how you handled implementing it.** Once, I inherited a group of employees when their supervisor relocated to another city.
 They had been allowed to cover each other’s shifts without management approval.
 I didn’t like the inconsistencies, where certain people were being given more opportunities than others.
 I introduced a policy where I had my assistant approve all staffing changes, to make sure that everyone who wanted extra hours and was available at certain times could be utilized.

-13. **Give an example of how you worked on a remote team.** / **Share an example of how you were able to motivate employees or co-workers.**  I worked with the VW Financial Services team for avout a year, to build their new online platform. they were very reluctant to have remote team member, so we convinced them to give it a try with me and my colleague.
+13. **Give an example of how you worked on a remote team.** / **Share an example of how you were able to motivate employees or co-workers.**  I worked with the VW Financial Services team for about a year, to build their new online platform. they were very reluctant to have remote team member, so we convinced them to give it a try with me and my colleague.
 I worked with them everyday and they saw the level of contribution I could give, in advice and resources was worth to have me there.

 ### What is your current location and do you have any plans to relocate? (relevant in context of compensation, country-hiring guidelines, and in case an offer would be made)